-- 3.14 The business rate retention scheme was introduced in April 2013 and provides a direct link between business rates growth and the amount of money local authorities have to spend on local people and services.
+- 3.11 The business rate retention scheme was introduced in April 2013 and provides a direct link between business rates growth and the amount of money local authorities have to spend on local people and services.
 Local Authorities are able to keep 50% of the business rates revenue, adjusted for any growth or reduction on the revenue that is generated in their area.
-This is intended to provide a strong financial incentive for Authorities to promote economic growth. - 3.15 At the beginning of the scheme, Authorities with more business rates than their current spending made a tariff payment to the Government.
+This is intended to provide a strong financial incentive for Authorities to promote economic growth. - 3.12 At the beginning of the scheme, Authorities with more business rates than their current spending made a tariff payment to the Government.
 Similarly, where Authorities have greater needs than their business rates income, they received a top up payment from the Government.
-The total sums of these payments will be equal to each other. - 3.16 The levels of tariff and top up payments will remain fixed each year, but will increase in line with the Retail Price Index.
-The Government has indicated that this will not change until the system is reset and that this will not occur before 2020 at the earliest. - 3.17 In addition, safety net payments will be available if an Authority's business rates income falls by a certain amount.
-Support will be provided if, for example, a major local employer closes.
-This safety net will be funded by a levy paid by those Authorities whose business rates revenue increases by a disproportionate amount compared to their needs. - 3.18 The main impact on this Authority is that a proportion of income previously paid by the Government will be received directly from the 7 West Midlands Metropolitan Councils.
-Under the new funding arrangements this Authority is entitled to a payment equivalent to 2% of the amount of Business Rates that will be retained by the 7 West Midlands Metropolitan Councils.
-This is estimated to be approximately £9.5m.
+The total sums of these payments will be equal to each other. - 3.13 The levels of tariff and top up payments will remain fixed each year, but will increase in line with the Retail Price Index.
+The Government has indicated that this will not change until the system is reset and that this will not occur before 2020 at the earliest. - 3.14 The main impact on this Authority is that a proportion of income previously paid by the Government is received directly from the 7 West Midlands Metropolitan Councils.
+Under the new funding arrangements this Authority is entitled to a payment equivalent to 2% of the amount of Business Rates retained by the 7 West Midlands Metropolitan Councils.
+This is approximately £9.7m.